This post contains affiliate links, to find out more information, please read my affiliate disclosure

 I decided to review the Bafang hub motor, as I have installed dozens of these kits in the past and they have proven time and time again to be the most reliable.
 As much as I like mid-drive motors, the simplicity and comparatively easy installation of hub motors wins the day for me.
 I have had customers use these motors on daily commutes for two years without any reported issues.
 Even if they go wrong (which they rarely do) repair is usually straightforward, and parts supply is plentiful.

-With a 36v14.5ah battery fitted to the 36v 250w variant, you can expect an assisted range of between 25-40 miles, and considerably more if you are frugal with the pedal assist.
+With a 36v13Ah battery fitted to the 36v 250w variant, you can expect an assisted range of between 25-40 miles, or a bit more if you are frugal with the pedal assist.